 How to make cherry tomato jam

 This recipe takes only about 40 minutes to make and will add loads of flavour to your favourite meals for weeks.
-Just store let it cool slightly before transferring it to a small jam jar and place sealed in the fridge for up to three weeks.
+Just store and let it cool slightly before transferring it to a small jam jar and place sealed in the fridge for up to two weeks.

 Sauteé the onions